Health Center

-The Wellness Center is dedicated to meeting the physical and social and emotional needs of students.
+The Wellness Center is dedicated to meeting the physical and social-emotional needs of students.
 The Wellness Center is staffed by a pediatric nurse practitioner under the supervision of a collaborating physician as well as nurses with RN and LPN licensure.
-Additionally, the Wellness Center has full-time clinical psychologists, school counselors and doctoral-level psychology externs to serve the mental health needs of your child.
+Additionally, the Wellness Center has full-time clinical psychologists, school counselors, and doctoral-level psychology externs to serve the mental health needs of your child.

-US Boarding Students: The Westtown Health Center maintains a long standing relationship with a local pharmacy.
+The Westtown Wellness Center maintains a long standing relationship with a local pharmacy.
 Most all of our students ‘ prescriptions and requests for over-the -counter medications are filled here and delivered the same day to our office.
-All prescriptions and OTC medications and provider prescriptions must be in English otherwise they will not be accepted nor dispensed via the health center .

 Westtown School takes the health and safety of your child seriously.
 With increased awareness of concussions and guided by evidence based best practice, we have protocols in place both preventive and in response to a suspected concussion.